2025 Rulebook for DanceSport

 Solo Proficiency is renamed Solo Competitor.

 For Provisional Challenge Competitions, the requirement for any certified officials except the Scrutineer and the Chair of Adjudicators has been removed in exchange for removing the opportunity to qualify for Nationals at these competitions.
-Also, the participants in a Provisional Challenge Competition may be Social Dance members of USA Dance.
-It is also recommended that we not specify the minimum number of judges to be hired as we do not do this for any other category of competition
+Participants in a Provisional Challenge Competition may be Social Dance members of USA Dance.
+The recommendation for the minimum number of judges to be hired was removed as we do not specify this for any other category of competition.

-Any person who organizes and/or owns a Challenge, Regional, or National competition cannot dance in that Challenge, Regional, or National competition that they organize or own.
+Any person who organizes and/or owns a Challenge, Regional, or Nationals competition cannot dance in that Challenge, Regional, or Nationals competition that they organize or own.

 Definitions of Competition Organizer and Competition Owner have been added.